crcx/retroforth/doc/RETRO-Book.md

     ~~~

 To the start of the `list.forth` file and then run `make` again.

+If you have an existing Retro build and want to have the system
+handle loading extensions with less manual intervention by putting
+the source files in `package/extensions` and running
+`make update-extensions`

-The newly built `bin/retro` will now include your additions.
+After rebuilding, the newly built `bin/retro` will now include
+your additions.

 # Starting Retro